utopia-rise/godot-kotlin-native/COMPILING_FROM_SOURCE.md

 ## Building the samples
 The samples are not built with the top level `build` gradle task.

-Instead, navigate to one of the samples:
+Instead, navigate to one of the samples kotlin directories:
-`samples/games`
+`samples/games/kotlin`
-`samples/coroutines`
+`samples/coroutines/kotlin`

 Then build them manually by directly calling the `build` task of the samples from the IDE or through the commandline:
 `./gradlew build`